 Have you ever stopped to think what mice eat apart from your cheese?
 Mice are very opportunistic rodents and voracious eaters.
 They love to find places to nest that are warm and have access to food and nesting material, which might also include your home.
+Protect your food storage with our mice exterminator Toronto services.
 Mice are fond of attics, wall cavities, kitchens and a variety of other places.
 In case any of these places provide access to food, then your residence is at risk of infestation and diseases.

 During starvation, mice have exhibited cannibalistic behaviour.
 It’s not uncommon for females to feast on their young ones during this period.
 In some isolated incidents, they have eaten their tails.
 However, this behaviour is only visible under duress.